-About Pix 11The station first signed on the air on June 15, 1948; it was the fifth television station to sign on in New York City and was the market's second independent station.
-It was also the second of three stations to launch in the New York market during 1948, debuting one month after Newark, New Jersey-based independent WATV (channel 13) and two months before WJZ-TV (channel 7).
-WPIX's call letters come from the slogan of the newspaper that founded the station, the Tribune-owned New York Daily News, whose slogan was "New York's Picture Newspaper".
-In its earliest years, WPIX maintained a secondary studio (called "Studio Five") at 110 Central Park South, where programs shot in front of a studio audience were produced.
+About Pix 11The station initially broadcast on June 15, 1948, as the fifth television station in New York City and the market's second independent station.
+It was also the second of three stations to begin in the New York area in 1948, following Newark, New Jersey-based independent WATV (channel 13) and two months before WJZ-TV (channel 7).
+WPIX's call letters stem from the tagline of the newspaper that created the station, the Tribune-owned New York Daily News, whose slogan was "New York's Picture Newspaper".
+WPIX operated a backup studio (dubbed "Studio Five") at 110 Central Park South in its early years, when programs shot in front of a studio audience were created.

-WPIX Plaza, southwest corner of 2nd Avenue and 42nd Street.
+WPIX Plaza is located on the southwest intersection of 2nd Avenue and 42nd Street.

-Until becoming owned outright by Tribune in 1991, WPIX operated separately from the company's other television and radio outlets through the News-owned license holder, WPIX, Incorporated – which in 1963, purchased New York radio station, WBFM (101.9 FM) and soon changed that station's call letters to WPIX-FM.
-British businessman Robert Maxwell bought the Daily News in 1991.
-Tribune retained WPIX and WQCD; the radio station was sold to Emmis Communications in 1997.
-WPIX initially featured programming that was standard among independents: children's programs, movies, syndicated reruns of network programs, public affairs programming, religious programs and sports – specifically, the New York Yankees, whose baseball games WPIX carried from 1951 to 1998.
+Until it was purchased outright by Tribune in 1991, WPIX operated independently from the company's other television and radio outlets via the News-owned license holder, WPIX, Incorporated, which in 1963 purchased New York radio station, WBFM (101.9 FM) and quickly changed its call letters to WPIX-FM.
+In 1991, British billionaire Robert Maxwell purchased the Daily News.
+WPIX and WQCD were kept by Tribune, although the radio station was sold to Emmis Communications in 1997.
+WPIX initially aired content that was common among independents: children's programs, movies, syndicated reruns of network shows, public affairs programming, religious programming, and sports - notably, baseball games from the New York Yankees, which WPIX carried from 1951 until 1998.

-To generations of New York children, channel 11 was also the home of memorable personalities.
-In 1955, original WPIX staffer and weather forecaster Joe Bolton, donned a policeman's uniform and became "Officer Joe," hosting several programs based around Little Rascals, Three Stooges, and later Popeye shorts.
-Another early WPIX personality, Jack McCarthy, also hosted Popeye and Dick Tracy cartoons as "Captain Jack" in the early 1960s, though he was also the longtime host of channel 11's St. Patrick's Day parade coverage from 1949 to 1992.
-WPIX aired a local version of Bozo the Clown (with Bill Britten in the role) from 1959 to 1964; comic performers Chuck McCann and Allen Swift also hosted programs on WPIX during the mid-1960s before each moved to other entertainment work in Hollywood.
-Jazz singer Joya Sherrill hosted a weekday children's show, Time for Joya (later known as Joya's Fun School).
-Channel 11 produced the Magic Garden series, which ran on the station from 1972 to 1984.
-Beginning in the late 1970s and continuing through spring 1982, the station aired "TV PIXX", a television video game show played during commercial breaks of afternoon programs.
-Kids would call into the station for the chance to control a video game via telephone in hopes of winning prizes.
+Channel 11 was also the home of notable characters for generations of New York youngsters.
+Joe Bolton, an initial WPIX worker and weather forecaster, donned a police outfit and became "Officer Joe" in 1955, hosting various shows based on Little Rascals, Three Stooges, and later Popeye cartoons.
+In the early 1960s, another early WPIX star, Jack McCarthy, presented Popeye and Dick Tracy cartoons as "Captain Jack," but he was also the longstanding host of station 11's St. Patrick's Day parade coverage from 1949 until 1992.
+From 1959 through 1964, WPIX featured a local version of Bozo the Clown starring Bill Britten.
+During the mid-1960s, comedy comedians Chuck McCann and Allen Swift presented programs on WPIX before moving on to other entertainment ventures in Hollywood.
+Joya Sherrill, a jazz vocalist, hosted a weekday children's show called Time for Joya (later renamed Joya's Fun School).
+The Magic Garden series was created by Channel 11 and aired from 1972 to 1984.
+From the late 1970s through the spring of 1982, the station ran "TV PIXX," a television video game show that aired between commercial breaks of afternoon shows.
+Kids would ring in to the station hoping to win prizes by controlling a video game over the phone.